 Watering Strategy in High Wind

-Fast air acts exactly like a giant sponge.
-It aggressively sucks moisture right out of your soil and plant leaves.
-Therefore, you must protect balcony plants from wind high rise by permanently changing your strict watering schedule.
+Fast air can dehydrate your soil and plant leaves.
+You should protect balcony plants from wind high rise by adjusting your watering schedule.

-My pots dried out entirely in just six hours during heavy autumn gales.
-You simply must check the dry soil moisture daily.
-Try utilizing a deep self-watering planter system.
-These smart pots securely store liquid water in a bottom reservoir safely away from the drying air.
-As an alternative, strongly cover the exposed top soil with heavy gravel mulch securely.
-Heavy mulch critically stops surface water from violently evaporating away.
-It is highly recommended to monitor water levels constantly during dry storms.
+My pots dried out within six hours during autumn gales.
+You should check the soil moisture daily.
+Consider using a self-watering planter system.
+These pots store water in a bottom reservoir away from the drying air.
+Alternatively, cover the top soil with gravel mulch.
+Mulch helps stop surface water from evaporating.
+It is helpful to monitor water levels during dry storms.

 Creating Temporary Shelter Zones